SEX CRIMES |

 Careless driving is a violation, and an officer cannot arrest you for this offense.
 [You may be arrested for other criminal charges and also given a citation for careless driving.]
 An officer will give you a citation for careless driving directing you to appear in court at a future date.
 Always read your citation carefully so that you understand your options, and do not miss any court date.

-What is the difference between careless driving and reckless driving?
+What is the difference between careless driving and reckless driving in Oregon?

 Although there is a significant difference in the potential penalties faced by a person convicted of careless driving and reckless driving (see below), these offenses are actually defined in a similar manner.